hdunl/EmployeeDatabaseProj/explanations/GUI_init_explanation.md

 # Employee Database Application

-## Overview

-This Employee Database Application allows users to manage employee information efficiently.
-It provides a user-friendly graphical interface for adding, searching, and deleting employee records while ensuring data integrity through the use of an AVL tree data structure.

 ## Initialization of EmployeeManager

 - When you click "Run," an `EmployeeManager` object is created to initialize the employee database.